Baking · Breads

 What can I use instead of buttermilk?

 Stir 1 tablespoon of lemon juice or white vinegar into 400 ml of regular milk and let it sit for 10 minutes until slightly curdled.
-The acidity is what reacts with the bread soda to make the loaf rise.
+The acidity is what reacts with the baking soda to make the loaf rise.

 Why do you cut a cross in the top?